FREQUENTLY ASKED QUESTIONS

 Q: Do you offer discounts?

 Yes, we are happy to offer discounts for military, first-responders, and educators.
-We also offer volume discounts for orders of 500+ oz.
 Please contact us and we will provide you a discount code to use at checkout.

 Q: What if I have more than 250 oz.?

 Our largest shipping coolers hold up to 250 oz.
 For orders larger than this, we must send multiple coolers.
 The max that you could send at any one time is only limited by the availability of the coolers.
-We also offer volume discounts for orders larger than 500 oz.
+We also offer discounted per ounce pricing for orders over 250oz.

 Q: I already placed an order – how can I update the address for shipping?